Most people avoid, overlook, and disregard the discussion of creating a will. A will creates and maintains a great deal of contentment.

 - A Care Plan for Surviving Pets

 Pets are often the source of much contention after a senior has passed away.
 Some adult children long for pets more than others.
 These disagreements have landed many families in court.
-To avoid this senseless case, a Last Will and Testament can detail to whom the pet will go and how the pet’s care will be financed.
+To avoid this senseless case, a Last Will and Testament can detail to whom the pet will go and how the pet’s care will be financed as noted by the dog boarding.

 IV.
 DO-IT-YOURSELF WILLS